Soldiers of Love

 Scorpius says his aunt was reluctant and cautious of his grandfather at first.
-It was like a game not of cat and mouse, but of spider and fly.
+It was like a game not of cat and mouse but of spider and fly.
 Lucius lured her in, intrigued by her smart mind and her dismissal of her presumed pureblood cares.
 Daphne also stood up to him.
 This wasn't to say that Narcissa didn't, but Daphne's character was so much more compelling and playful and…intimidating.

 Lucius had his very first challenge.

 With Lucius, he only had to throw around his family name to get whatever he wanted.
-It had always worked for him and he'd come to depend on it continuing to work.
+It had always worked for him, and he'd come to depend on it continuing to work.
 But when Daphne Greengrass was not impressed by him, he had to learn how to catch a woman for real.

 He had to become the gentleman had he always given the impression of being.

 This was new territory, certainly.
-Not only did Lucius have to use half a brain, but he also had to develop the real, human emotions that had laid dormant, unused deep inside of him.
+Not only did Lucius have to use half a brain, but he also had to develop the real, human emotions that had lain dormant, unused deep inside him.
 Did you know?
 Daphne was the one to get him—Lucius Malfoy!—to say those three little words: "I love you."

 Who knew that a little wallflower witch could've brought a "great" wizard to his knees?